-Whether it’s music that ranges from classical and jazz to gospel and country; bountiful hiking trails and opportunities for swimming, spelunking, rafting, biking, and boating; or the nearly 1,500 Civil War battles that were fought in this state alone — there are so many ways to make memories in Tennessee.
-If you’re looking for vacation ideas for the whole family, you’d be hard-pressed to find a better place.
+Whether it’s music that ranges from classical and jazz to gospel and country; bountiful hiking trails and opportunities for swimming, spelunking, rafting, biking, and boating; or the nearly 1,500 Civil War battles that were fought in this state alone — there are so many ways to make memories while on vacation here.

-While Nashville is sometimes called the “Country Music Capital of the World,” that only scratches the surface of what this cosmopolitan city has to offer vacationing families.
-The Music City also boasts a variety of affordable Southern cooking and international fusion cuisine appealing to all tastes.
-Sightseeing options include city tours, tours of country stars’ homes, and more.
+While Nashville is sometimes called the “Country Music Capital of the World,” that only scratches the surface of what this cosmopolitan city offers families.
+Music City is one of the best vacation spots in Tennessee for families since it provides easy access to affordable Southern cooking and international cuisine that will appeal to a range of tastes.
+Select one of the many Nashville rentals in neighborhoods like Belmont-Hillsboro, Buena Vista, or Green Hills, which are ideal for families.
+Some vacation rentals even come with a pool!
+When you’re ready to hit the town, sightseeing options include city tours, tours of country music stars’ homes, and more.

 Things to Do in Nashville

-- Grand Ole Opry.
-A 1920s radio show put Nashville on the map as the country music capital, growing into a venue and tradition that continues to host country performers, such as Carrie Underwood and Keith Urban.
+Grand Ole Opry.
+A 1920s radio show put Nashville on the map as the country music capital, growing into a celebrated venue that continues to host performers like Carrie Underwood and Keith Urban.
 Tours are available seven days a week.
-If you’re a fan, you should also visit the Country Music Hall of Fame.
+You should also visit the Country Music Hall of Fame if you’re a fan.

-- The Parthenon.
-Nashville has some great museums, and The Parthenon is one of them.
-Yes, it’s a facsimile of the structure that once stood in Athens, including a spectacular 42-foot statue of Athena.
+The Parthenon.
+Nashville has some great museums, and the Parthenon is one of them.
+Yes, it’s a facsimile of the structure that once stood in Athens, boasting a spectacular 42-foot statue of Athena.
 It also serves as a museum with an impressive permanent art collection.

-- Belle Meade Historic Site.
-Located a few miles southwest of downtown Nashville, this Greek revival-style mansion was built in 1853 and displays the bullet holes earned during the Civil War.
+Belle Meade Historic Site.
+Located a few miles southwest of downtown Nashville, this Greek Revival-style mansion was built in 1853 and displays bullet holes from the Civil War.
 This historic mansion is centrally located on the plantation’s 30 acres of well-manicured grounds.
-Guided tours of the mansion give insights into Civil War history and the road to emancipation.
+Guided tours give insights into Civil War history and the road to emancipation.